juniorkrvl/vuex-reactive-persist/README.md

         'bar',
         'foo.bar'
       ],
-      watch:
+      filter: [
         // List of mutations to monitor.
-Either Object or Array.
-        // If `filter` method is provided this will be ignored.
-        // -- Not related with `watchInterval` --
-        [
         'updateBar',
         'foo/setBar'
-        ]
-        // Or,
+      ],
+      filter: function(mutation) {
+        // A function that will be called to filter any mutations which will trigger. return ['filter'].indexOf(mutation.type) >= 0
+      },
-        {
+      mutation: function(mutation, state, store) {
-          updateBar: function (store, newSate) {
+        // Called when a mutation occurs.
+Here,
+        //    mutation: {type, payload} object
+        //    state: the new state
+        //    store: parent store
         console.log('some property has been changed!');
-          },
-          'foo/setBar': function (store, newSate) {
         store.dispatch('some/action')
-          }
-        }
-        // Or,
-        null // to monitor all mutations
-      ,
-      filter: function(mutation) {
-        // A function that will be called to filter any mutations which will trigger.
-        // mutations options will be ignored if this method exists return ['filter'].indexOf(mutation.type) >= 0
       },
       storage: {
         // Storage to store.
 Uses window.localStorage by default